Auto, Business & Homeowners Insurance

 Scheduled Personal Property Coverage

 If you have special possessions such as jewelry, art, antiques or collectibles, you may want to talk to us about this additional coverage.
 Many policies are inexpensive and provide much broader coverage than if just covered on your contents coverage.
-It is further important to know the many homeowners policies have strict limitation on valuable and are subject to your deductible.
+It is further important to know the many homeowners policies have strict limitations on valuables and are subject to your deductible.

 Underwriting is the process of assessing risks when deciding whether to issue a policy of insurance.